 Skunks may seem relatively friendly but the truth is, they can (and will) be aggressive if they feel threatened.
-You should never assume a skunk will act like a domestic pet, especially if you encroach on a litter of kits.
+You should never assume a skunk will act friendly, especially if you encroach on a litter of kits.
 If you’re interested in learning more about skunks and the potential dangers of encountering one, this blog will review some of their habits as well as the dangerous qualities they possess.

 What are typical skunk habits?